Scheffler, Axel

 Axel Scheffler

-Room on the Broom and other Songs, written by Julia Donaldson and first published 2006 by Macmillan Children's Books.
+Tabby McTat, written by Julia Donaldson and first published 2009 by Alison Green Books.

 Hamilton's Hats (fomerly Juice the Pig), written by Martine Oborne and illustrated by the award winning illustrator, Axel Scheffler.
 Hamilton was very fond of hats.
 His mother was worried about her son's vanity.
 But she is proved wrong when Hamilton's hats teach him several of life's most important lessons.
 First published 1997 by Macmillan Children's Books.
 This edition published 2007.